tuxcanfly/btcgui/README.md

 ready yet.
 Because of this, support for connecting to a mainnet btcwallet is currently disable, and testnet must be used instead.

-Do not expect anything to work properly.
-However, feel free to poke through the source, especially if you are looking for an example of a real, modern GUI application written using gotk3.

 ## Installation

 ### Windows - MSI Available